Basis-Theory/docs/source/includes/api-reference/_tokens.md

 ## Token Impact Levels

 Basis Theory follows the standard **<a href="https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf#page=6" target="_blank">NIST-defined impact levels</a>** of low, moderate, and high to classify the impact unauthorized exposure of a particular piece of data would have on an organization.

-Token impact levels are used to further classify and permit access to Tokens within a [Token Classification](#tokens-token-classifications).
+Basis Theory scopes access to Tokens based upon their [Container](https://developers.basistheory.com/concepts/what-are-token-containers).
+While the `container` attribute can be explicitly provided when creating a Token, if unspecified, its value defaults to `/<classification>/<impact_level>/`.

+The following impact levels are supported:

 | Name       | Description                                                                                                            | Specificity Level |
 |------------|------------------------------------------------------------------------------------------------------------------------|-------------------|